nicktfranklin/IndependentClusters/README.md

 * An information theoretic analysis detailing under what conditions it is useful to cluster can be found in `Information Theoretic Analysis.ipynb`

 * A demonstration of a problem where the explorations compound with each new context can be found in `Rooms Problem.ipynb`

-* (In Progress) A demonstration varying the parameters of the rooms problem can be found in `Rooms Growth.pynb`
+* The code to simulate varying the parameters of the rooms problem can be found in `Rooms Growth.pynb`